What is an Epidural Steroid Injection?

 - ESIs are a set of 2-3 injections into the lumbar spine that can help reduce pain and strengthen the lower back.

-- ESIs are meant to control pain, not cure it.
-However, since a patient’s pain may decrease, their mobility will improve and their back could heal more quickly.
+- Since a patient’s pain may decrease, their mobility will improve and their back could heal more quickly.

 - After 2 injections, Dr. Ahuja sees patients back in his office to see how they’re feeling and to determine the next step in treatment.

-Before the procedure, the patient’s lower back is cleaned and prepped by a nurse to make the process as quick and easy as possible when Dr. Ahuja comes in the room.
+Before the procedure, the patient’s lower back is cleaned and prepped by a nurse to make the process as quick and easy as possible when Dr. Ahuja comes into the room.